List of games based on Conan the Barbarian: Conan: Tower of the Elephant

 Conan: Tower of the Elephant is a game made for the iOS by Chillingo Ltd.

 Conan Exiles

 Conan Exiles is an open-world survival game made for the PC, PS4 and Xbox One made by Funcom.
 The playable character is a player created character who is rescued by Conan.

-Age of Hyboria

-Age of Hyboria is a strategy videogame based on the world of Conan the barbarian for PC.
-It is currently being developed and there is a playable demo.

 Conan Unconquered

 Conan Unconquered is a real-time survival strategy game set in the barbaric world of Conan the Barbarian where you must build your stronghold and assemble an unconquerable army to survive the savage hordes of Hyboria.
 Conan Unconquered was released on 29 May 2019.

 Conan Chop Chop

 Conan Chop Chop is an action-adventure rogue-like game, released on March 1, 2022.